NickPanyushev/NGB_tests/README.md

 # NGB_tests
-Here I store shell deployment scripts for NGB and tests
+Here I store shell scripts for the NGB deployment and some tests.